phiryll/lexy/README.md

 Lexy is a library for encoding/decoding strongly-typed values into a binary form whose lexicographical unsigned byte ordering is consistent with the type's natural ordering.
+Users can build their own encoding with a different encoded ordering than the type's natural ordering.
 Types defined with a different underlying type will work correctly (`type MyInt int16`, e.g.).
 Encoded values of different data types will not have a consistent ordering with each other.
 Lexy has no non-test dependencies.